 This is when the big ‘however’ enters the discussion.
 That is the case when you work from home.
 It sure can be difficult to maintain a balance between your work and personal lives when you’re right there in the midst of your whole 24 hours.
 Sure, there’s the freedom to take care of things around the house or run errands during the day.
 But, really, is that the balance you’re looking for?

 When working remotely, it’s way too easy to feel like you're always working.
 There’s simply no separation between your home and office.
-This can result in feeling like you’re on a seesaw, trying to find balance.
+This can result in feeling like you’re on a seesaw, trying to find balance, or in unnoticed work fatigue.
 Now’s the time to take steps to bring your life and work hours into better balance.
 One goal is to appreciate the benefits of working remotely from home.

 The Beauteous Benefits of Remote Work